siantist/quantumcomputing/README.md

 Ideas:
 How to speed up (common nbd product of graphs) search for edges

-How to use cycle bases as a bases, how to write the cycle bases in terms of qbits (?)
+How to use cycle bases as a bases, how to write the cycle bases in terms of qbits (?) and how to write min weight cycle basis algorithm

 Notes from Programming Quantum Computers: pg.
 185: Matrix Encodings